-How to Make the Aromatic Indian Garam Masala Powder at Home : Easy Steps With Pictures!
+How to Make the Aromatic Indian Garam Masala Powder : Easy Steps With Pictures

 The Magical Indian Curry Powder or The Garam Masala mixture

-- When I was a little girl and my mother used to talk about Garam masala, in cooking recipes, I thought some masalas have to be heated and added to a particular recipe.
+When I was a little girl, and my mother talked about Garam masala in cooking recipes, I thought some masalas have to be heated, and added to a particular recipe.

 It was only when I grew up, and started cooking myself, then I realized, what exactly is Garam masala..

 There is nothing like home ground Garam Masala powder, which gives the best Aroma, and colour to your recipes.

 Although it is easily available in the grocery shops or the supermarkets, the best ones are those, which are freshly ground at home.

 What is Garam masala?

 'Garam' means hot and 'Masala' means spices.
 So Garam masala, in fact means, Hot Spices.
-The spices, which provide Heat and Warmth within your body.
-It is particularly very essential to consume Garam masala in winters.
+The spices, which provide Heat and Warmth to the body.
+It is particularly essential to consume Garam masala in winters.

-The Garam Masala has many other health benefits, besides keeping you warm in winters.
+The Garam Masala has many other health benefits, besides keeping one warm in winters.

 Components of the Indian Garam Masala:

 - Garam Masala can be easily found in retail stores, or any Grocery shop, in nice 100 gram. or 200 gram. packets.

 - But it is best, when it is freshly grounded, therefore this hub, to give an idea of how it can be very easily prepared at home.

 - Garam Masala, or the magical Indian curry masala, is in fact a combination, or a blend of various spices.

 - There is no hard and fast rule, as regards to the selection of spices, or even the quantity, thereof.
 It is a matter of personal choice.

 - Normally, five or six Spices combination is everyone' s favourite, when they are preparing the mixture at home.

 - The basic and universal choice of spices are Black Cardamom, Green Cardamom, Cinnamon, Cloves, Black Pepper, Black, and White Cumin seeds.